 Dump cooked chopped chicken, peppers and mushrooms into the skillet.
 Stir to mix with onion and garlic.
 Top the chicken and veggies with half of the sauce, a dash of red pepper flakes and salt and pepper to taste.
 Simmer and cook chicken and veggies on medium-high until the veggies are slightly soft and have absorbed the sauce.
 This will take at least 5 minutes!

 Pour your spiralized zucchini straight into the skillet on top of the chicken and veggies.
-Top the uncooked zoodles with the rest of your sauce, salt, pepper and 1/2 tablespoon of peanut butter.
+Top the uncooked zoodles with the rest of your sauce, salt, pepper and dried peanut butter.
 Stir together until the zoodles, chicken and veggies are completely coated in the sauce.

 Zoodles cook very fast, so you will only need to sauté them for about 2-3 minutes.
 Watch the zoodles carefully to make sure that they do not get too soft.
 You want them “al-dente” like you would a true noodle.